CVPR2021Submit/STANet/README.md

 `net = torch.hub.load('facebookresearch/WSL-Images','resnext101_32x8d_wsl')`
 of ResNeXt implemented in Pytorch, and [vggsound](https://github.com/hche11/VGGSound), `net = torch.load('vggsound_netvlad')`, if you want to train/test the network.
 2.Downloading the [AVE](https://drive.google.com/file/d/1FjKwe79e0u96vdjIVwfRQ1V6SoDHe7kK/view) dataset(the training dataset), [AVAD](https://sites.google.com/site/minxiongkuo/home), [DIEM](https://thediemproject.wordpress.com/videos-and%c2%a0data/), [SumMe](https://gyglim.github.io/me/vsum/index.html#benchmark), [ETMD](http://cvsp.cs.ntua.gr/research/aveyetracking/), [Coutrot](http://antoinecoutrot.magix.net/public/databases.html) datasets(the testing dataset) in the folder of data for training or test.
+## Note We use Fourier-transformed audio features as input, therefore, we first need to use the function audiostft.py to convert the audio files (.wav) to get the audio features(.h5).
 ## Training
 - Stage 1. training the model of S<sub>coarse</sub>, ST<sub>coarse</sub>, SA<sub>coarse</sub> respectively using original AVE frames.
 - Stage 2. testing the model of S<sub>coarse</sub>, ST<sub>coarse</sub>, SA<sub>coarse</sub> respectively using original AVE frames.
 - Stage 3. training the model of S<sub>fine</sub>, ST<sub>fine</sub>, SA<sub>fine</sub> respectively using the crop data of AVE.
 - Stage 4. testing the model of S<sub>fine</sub>, ST<sub>fine</sub>, SA<sub>fine</sub> using the crop data respectively and generate the pseudoGT of AVE dataset.
 - Stage 5. training the model of STANet using the original AVE frames with generated pseudoGT.
+The current version of the code is very complicated, the current work will continue, and this code will also be maintained.
+In the next version, we will merge the relevant code and refine the code to make it easier to read.
 ## Testing
 After the preparation, run this commond
 `python test.py`
+We use the
 We provide the trained model file ([Baidu Netdisk](https://pan.baidu.com/s/1xhnAkeC_QinVLIF3g4MI5A), code:r0w0).
 The saliency maps are also available ([Baidu Netdisk](https://pan.baidu.com/s/1xhnAkeC_QinVLIF3g4MI5A), code:r0w0).
 ## Evaluation